 All EGG AOE students must fulfill the course requirements of the GGE.
 The intent of the EGG AOE curriculum is to provide students interested in restoration ecology guidance and additional structure in their coursework.
 The EGG AOE recognizes that individual students may have highly diverse interests and needs.
 Modifications in the requirements of a student's course program may be made subject to the approval of the EGG AOE Adviser and Chair.

-One lecture course (ENH 160 if no previous restoration course, or Restoration 290 otherwise)
+One course from the following PLS 164, ENH 160 if no previous restoration experience, or a Restoration themed 290 otherwise

 The following are some of the areas of coursework that are useful for a career in ecological restoration (applied or academic).
 You may already have taken courses in these areas in previous degrees.
 Note that these are not requirements, but will be a good starting point for potential exam topics and training needs in conversations with your major professor, your guidance committee, and fellow graduate students.